 Students with veterans' benefits are required to report all previous postsecondary education prior to attending.
 Official transcripts in English must be submitted for transfer Credit.
 Further, GI Bill© and VR&E beneficiaries (Chapter 33 and Chapter 31 beneficiaries) will be allowed to attend a course for up to 90 days from the date of beneficiary provides a certificate of eligibility, or valid VAF 28-1905.
-The student will receive no penalty, nor will the student be required to borrow additional funds to cover tuition and fees due to late payments from the VA.
+The student will receive no penalty, nor will the student be required to borrow additional funds to cover tuition and fees due to late payments from the U.S. Department of Veterans Affairs (VA).